 The mission of the Department of Psychology is to foster critical and creative thinking grounded in the principles, methods, and ethics of psychology as a scientific discipline and as a profession.
-The department values both basic and applied research; we are especially committed to scholarship that is innovative, collaborative and interdisciplinary, and relevant to diverse populations and to individual and community well-being.
-The faculty emphasizes high quality instruction, research and creative activity, as well as service to the community through coursework, supervised research, and partnerships.
-We strive to enable students throughout the university to understand human behavior, contribute solutions to human problems, and achieve the capacity to respond to a changing world.
-In this way the department is actively committed to the university’s mission to promote sustained regional social and economic development.
+Our dedication to academic excellence is inseparable from our commitment to diversity, equity, and inclusion; as a department, we strive to ensure that each and every member of our community has the opportunity to thrive and to pursue their aspirations.
+The Department values both basic and applied research.
+We are especially committed to scholarship that is innovative, collaborative, and/or interdisciplinary, and that is relevant to diverse populations and to individual or community well-being.
+The faculty emphasize high quality instruction, research, and creative activity, as well as service to the community through coursework, supervised research, and partnerships.
+We strive to enable students to understand human behavior, contribute solutions to human problems, and achieve the capacity to respond to a changing world.
+In this way the Department is actively committed to the University mission to promote transformational education, global engagement and inclusive culture, and innovative research.

 The Psychology major augments a general liberal arts education and provides the basis for graduate training and careers in mental health, community development, education, research, and business and industry.
 The Psychology curriculum acquaints students with the theoretical and empirical foundations of the major sub-fields of psychology (human development, basic mental and behavioral processes, the social context, and individual differences).
 The curriculum reflects the importance of scientific methods and provides students with hands-on experience in designing and conducting their own research; indeed, over the years, many of our students have been able to present their work at scientific conferences or have it published in academic journals.
 The curriculum also emphasizes the applications of psychological knowledge and skills in many areas of human functioning and gives students the opportunity to enhance their knowledge and skills through a variety of placement opportunities on campus and in the community.